UPDATES AS OF OCTOBER 13TH, 2021

 For up to date information on vaccine passports, CLICK HERE

-- City of Surrey facilities and GPF/Planet Ice Delta will require proof of vaccination for all spectators over the age of 12 during scrimmages/games.
-For practices, where spectators are typically less than 50 people, facilities will not require proof of vaccination.
+- City of Surrey facilities require proof of vaccination for all spectators over the age of 12 for scrimmages or games as spectators for those are typically over 50 people.

-- Centennial Arena will require proof of vaccination for all spectators over the age of 12 during practices, scrimmages and games.
+- GPF/Planet Ice Delta AND Centennial Arena will require proof of vaccination for all spectators over the age of 12 for all practices, skill sessions, scrimmages and games (all events).

 - Excellent Ice does not require proof of vaccination, unless you are going to their upstairs restaurants (this is subject to change).

 Each team must have a COVID Safety Ambassador volunteer assigned to ensure rules are followed and vaccine passports are being verified at scrimmages/games.